-Moving from a nuclear and fossil energy system towards renewables requires a smart combination of new production capacities, reductions in energy consumption and more efficient use.
+Moving from a nuclear and fossil energy system towards renewable energies requires a smart combination of new production capacities, reductions in energy consumption and more efficient use.
 Citizens, municipalities, businesses, and policy makers will need to work together to make the transition possible.

 The German energy transition ("Energiewende") is without a doubt one of the largest and most complex deliberate transformations of an established industrial economy.
 There are no historical precedents to refer back to.
 This transformation would not have been possible without the Wuppertal Institute and fellow pioneers that provide the analyses and strategies to match the political will.

 It is common to equate the Energiewende with the scaling-up of renewables and their integration into the grid.
 This interpretation is much too narrow: Firstly, advances in energy efficiency are equally important, secondly it frames the Energiewende as a purely technological challenge.

-In reality the Energiewende faces a diverse bundle of challenges.
-One the one hand there is the complex technological task of integrating renewables into the existing system, especially solar and wind with their fluctuations, while there are new uses for electricity in transport and heating.
+In reality the Energiewende faces a diverse bundle of socio-technical and political challenges.
+One the one hand there is the complex technological and economic task of integrating renewables into the existing system, especially solar and wind with their fluctuations, while there are new uses for electricity in transport and heating.
 On the other hand, it is important to combine renewables and efficiency technologies as systemic solutions.

-In implementing the Energiewende, especially focussing on climate protection and the phase-out of nuclear energy, the manifold synergies but also potential conflicts with other environmental goals must not be ignored.
+In implementing the Energiewende, especially focusing on climate protection and the phase-out of nuclear energy, the manifold synergies but also potential conflicts with other environmental goals must not be ignored.
 Regarding resources, the key technologies of the Energiewende must be subjected to close examination of their use of critical resources (e.g. rare earths, toxic materials) and their conflicts with alternative uses of space (e.g. energy vs. biodiversity).
 However, the balance in comparison to the conventional energy system will often be positive.

 All political levels (from the EU to the federal level, provinces and regions down to cities and municipalities) need to work together to find the right path for the transition.
 This requires a consistent multi-level approach to governance as well as a long-term orientation beyond election cycles.